algarecu/spark-ml-recommender/README.md

 }
 ```

-* To find the correlation between any two movies using user rating:
+## To find the correlation between any two movies using user rating:

+The sample code below tries to find the correlation between items rated by users.
+Can be used for scenario such as "Customer who bought this also bought"

 ```java
 JavaSparkContext context = SparkContextFactory.createSparkContext("testing-1");